johncoder/jot/docs/commands/README.md

 ## External Commands

 jot supports external commands that can be added to your PATH with the `jot-` prefix.
 See [External Commands](jot-external.md) for details on creating and using external commands, including environment variables and integration patterns.

+### Code Evaluators

+The evaluator system extends jot's code execution capabilities through external evaluators.
+Create custom evaluators by placing executables named `jot-eval-<language>` in your PATH.
+See [`jot evaluator`](jot-evaluator.md) for details on the evaluator system and creating custom evaluators.